-It got a new reinforced frame, which is body-colored and painted with anti-corrosion paint.
+It got a newly reinforced frame, which is body-colored and painted with anti-corrosion paint.
 Axles and running gear elements are also reinforced.

-This is still a body-on-frame vehicle, with rigid connection of the front axle without a central differential, like that of the predecessors.
-You can use all-wheel drive only off road and on a slippery surface.
+This is still a body-on-frame vehicle, with the rigid connection of the front axle without a central differential, like that of the predecessors.
+You can use all-wheel drive only off-road and on a slippery surface.
 There is still no rear differential lock.
-The function of rear and front locks is performed by electronics which brakes the hanging wheel, thus the torque is transmitted to the wheel which is in contact with the road.
+The function of rear and front locks are performed by electronics that break the hanging wheel, thus the torque is transmitted to the wheel which is in contact with the road.

 The fourth Jimny still has a transfer case, but with changed control.
-Now the downshift is switched by the lever like of the first Jimnies, that is more reliable.
+Now the downshift is switched by the lever like of the first Jimnies, which is more reliable.

 One of the most important features for off-road vehicles is ground clearance.
-The previous generation model had the scarce 190-mm clearance.
-The clearance of the latest Jimny is increased to 210 mm, that is better for a standard off roader.
-The wheels are the same 15-inch ones, but instead of 205/70 tires they use 195/80 with the outer radius enlarged by 24 mm.
+The previous-generation model had a scarce 190-mm clearance.
+The clearance of the latest Jimny is increased to 210 mm, which is better for a standard off-roader.
+The wheels are the same 15-inch ones, but instead of 205/70 tires, they use 195/80 with the outer radius enlarged by 24 mm.

 Suzuki engineers could preserve the model’s high geometric patency.
 The approach angle of the third-generation vehicle is 34 degrees, on the new Jimny, it is 37 degrees.
 The departure angles are 46 and 49 degrees respectively.
 The track increased by 45 mm.